Auburn Tigers: Aubie

 Aubie is an anthropomorphic tiger and the official mascot of Auburn University.
 Aubie's existence began as a cartoon character that first appeared on the Auburn/Hardin-Simmons football program cover on October 3, 1959.
 Birmingham Post-Herald artist Phil Neel created the cartoon tiger, who continued to appear on Auburn program covers for 18 years.
 Aubie's look changed through the years.
 In 1962, he began to stand upright and in the next year, 1963, wore clothes for the first time—a blue tie, polkadot pants, and straw hat.
 Aubie's appearances on game programs occurred during a successful period in head football coach Ralph "Shug" Jordan's teams.
-The Tigers were victorious in the first nine games which had Aubie on the cover and in his first six years, Auburn posted a 23-2-1 home record.
-Auburn's home record during the eighteen years Aubie served as Cover Tiger was 63-16-2.
-Aubie's regular appearance on the game program cover ended on October 23, 1976, when Auburn beat Florida State, 31-19, but Aubie returned to Auburn's cover in the Iron Bowl against Alabama on November 30, 1991, Auburn's last home game at Birmingham's Legion Field.
+The Tigers were victorious in the first nine games which had Aubie on the cover and in his first six years, Auburn posted a 23–2–1 home record.
+Auburn's home record during the eighteen years Aubie served as Cover Tiger was 63–16–2.
+Aubie's regular appearance on the game program cover ended on October 23, 1976, when Auburn beat Florida State, 31–19, but Aubie returned to Auburn's cover in the Iron Bowl against Alabama on November 30, 1991, Auburn's last home game at Birmingham's Legion Field.

 In 1979, Aubie came to life at the Southeastern Conference basketball tournament.
 James Lloyd, Auburn spirit director for the Student Government Association, with help from the Auburn Alumni Association, contacted Brooks-Van Horn Costumes in New York, N.Y.
 The company was provided with copies of the 1961 Auburn-Alabama and 1962 Auburn-Georgia Tech game programs to use for reference in creating a costume of the cartoon character.
 The firm, which also provided costumes for Walt Disney, designed and produced a Tiger costume for $1,350.
 Individual contributions from various Auburn clubs, alumni and friends helped pay for the first costume.

 Aubie was introduced at the Birmingham–Jefferson Civic Center on February 28, 1979, and helped lead first-year Auburn coach Sonny Smith's team to an upset of Vanderbilt in his first appearance as a live Tiger mascot.
 The following day, Aubie returned to the arena and the Tigers beat Georgia in the longest game in SEC tournament history, four overtimes.
 Before the weekend was complete, Aubie helped lead the ninth-place team in the regular season to the semifinals of the tournament.

-Aubie has won a record ten mascot national championships — more than any other mascot in the United States (1991, 1995, 1996, 1999, 2003, 2006, 2012, 2014, 2016, 2021).
+Aubie has won a record eleven mascot national championships — more than any other mascot in the United States (1991, 1995, 1996, 1999, 2003, 2006, 2012, 2014, 2016, 2021, and 2024).
 Aubie was named the 2014 Capital One Mascot of the Year and was among the first three college mascots inducted to the Mascot Hall of Fame in 2006.